If you change the way you look at things, the things you look at change.

 __Marianne Williamson

 On New Year's Eve in 2009, I married my high school sweetheart.
 We had dated as teenagers and parted ways.
 We had each met and married others, raised families, and traveled on separate paths.
 After twenty years of marriage, that guy I'd married decided he was ready to move on to different pastures.
 I found myself at a crossroad wondering which path to take.
 Somehow I muddled through the next nine years raising two teenagers, trying to figure out who I was and who I wanted to become, and piecing that life together.
 I returned to college and earned my M.Ed. in Reading and earned a certification to teach English.
 I leapt into teaching middle school students reading and language arts.
 I moved from the community in which I'd been raised and began carving out a home twenty-five miles away from my parents and even further from my children.
 Then, one of my dearest friends since fifth grade and her husband told her newly-single-again brother-in-law, Mike, to give me a call.
 In a whirlwind, we began dating in mid-September and married at the end of the year.
-It gives me a thrill to think that all over the world folks are celebrating on my wedding anniversary!
+It gives me a thrill to think that all over the world folks are celebrating on my wedding anniversary, New Year's Eve!

 I have two children whose lives I helped guide and mentor to adulthood.
 I am thankful for all the assistance, guidance, love, and nurturing that came our way as we muddled through my learning to be a parent and their learning to make their way in the world.